This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-- Herb Tortillas: Mix in 1 to 2 teaspoons of finely chopped fresh herbs like cilantro or parsley for added flavor and color.
-These work especially well for tacos and wraps.
+Herb tortillas: Mix 1 to 2 teaspoons of finely chopped fresh cilantro or parsley into the flour before adding the water.

-How To Make Flour Tortillas
+How To Make Homemade Flour Tortillas

-- Form the Dough: Stir with a fork until the wet and dry ingredients come together and a dough begins to form.
+- Form the dough.
+Stir with a fork until the wet and dry ingredients come together and a dough begins to form.

 Expert Tips